The Six City Strategy – Open and smart services

 The Finnish Government's Ministerial Working Group on Public Administration and Regional Development has chosen the network of six largest cities of Finland to realise the national sustainable urban development strategy, to be implemented as part of the European Commission cohesion policy 2014 - 2020.
-Open and Agile Cities Strategy is a joint initiative of the so-called sixpack cities: Helsinki, Espoo, Vantaa, Oulu, Tampere, and Turku.
+The Six City Strategy is a joint initiative of the so-called sixpack cities: Helsinki, Espoo, Vantaa, Oulu, Tampere, and Turku.

 Forum Virium Helsinki is the key partner of the sixpack cities in developing the strategy, utilizing the knowledge base built in European Connected Smart Cities projects, such as CitySDK

 , and Open Cities.

 Cities are the engines of the European economy and can be considered as catalysts for creativity and innovation throughout the EU.
 Some 68 % of the EU population lives in a metropolitan region, and these regions generate 67% of the EU’s GDP.
 However, cities are also the places where persistent problems such as unemployment, segregation and poverty are at their most severe.
 The policies pursued in relation to urban areas therefore have a wider significance for the EU as a whole.